joshuats10/TripPlan/README.md

 # TripPlan

+Mobile application developed using Flutter framework to create a trip plan. \
+Communicate with an [API](https://github.com/joshuats10/TripPlan-Backend-API) to process the data and receive the processed data.

 ## Setup

 1. Install the Flutter SDK by following the steps here.Run the following command in your terminal to install the project dependencies: